This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 That leaves out many investors making Fundrise the most accessible platform.

-Here’s a summary of the three platforms:
+Here’s a summary of the platforms:

 If you are non-accredited, go with Fundrise.